-"Performing assessment and the impact on the performance evaluation of faculty"
+Performing assessment and the impact on the performance evaluation of faculty

-The fundamental reason for doing assessment is the improvement of student learning.
-Since the focus of assessment is student learning outcomes, the 2010-2016 Board-Union agreement included the provision that all permanent faculty are to be evaluated on the content and expertise in engaging in institutional assessment.
-Their participation in assessment may involve the updating of curricula and it may also involve the use of assessment results to effectuate improvement or change in a department strategic plan just to name a few.
+The fundamental reason of doing assessment is the improvement of student learning.
+Since the focus of assessment is on student learning outcomes, the 2017-2023Agreement Between the GCC Faculty Union Local 6476 AFT/AFL-CIO & the GCC Board of Trustees agreed and approved that all permanent faculty are to be evaluated on the content and expertise in engaging in institutional assessment (Appendix B and C).
+Their participation in assessment may involve curriculum updates and the implementation of improvement plans based on department assessment results as defined in department strategic plans just to name a few.